-40. This also includes a Seminole County (Florida) matter alleging repeated acts of domestic violence and stalking by Cpt.
+29. This also includes a Seminole County (Florida) matter alleging repeated acts of domestic violence and stalking by Cpt.
 Haak against a woman to whom Cpt.
 Haak was not married.

-41. Despite the many complaints and instances of Cpt.
+30. Despite the many complaints and instances of Cpt.
 Haak's sexual predation prior to Cpt.
 Haak's meeting Ms. Janning, Southwest did absolutely nothing to forestall Cpt.
 Haak's misdeeds, apart from sending him on vacation to Montreal.

-42. For the recent periods of Cpt.
+31. For the recent periods of Cpt.
 Haak's employment with Southwest, Cpt.
 Haak has been under the immediate command of then-Orlando Chief Pilot, Cpt.
 Hawkes, and under the command of then-Headquarters Chief Pilot for Southwest Operations Cpt.
 Newton (who in turn is the superior to Cpt.
 Hawkes), such that the pecking order is Cpt.
 Newton - Cpt.
 Hawkes - Cpt.
 Haak.

-43. Prior to the Incident on August 10, 2020 (discussed infra), both Cpt.
+32. Prior to the Incident on August 10, 2020 (discussed infra), both Cpt.
 Newton and Cpt.
 Hawkes had previous baseless issues with Ms. Janning relating to her being a female pilot at Southwest.

-44. Due to their dislike for Ms. Janning, both Cpt.
+33. Due to their dislike for Ms. Janning, both Cpt.
 Newton and Cpt.
-Hawkes had openly discussed (orally and in writing), with several Southwest personnel and other individuals, including personal friends and each other, the claim that Ms. Janning was a "slut" and a "whore" who was likely to have sexual relations with any man who approached her.
+Hawkes had openly discussed, with several Southwest personnel and other individuals, the claim that Ms. Janning was a "slut" and a "whore."

-45. Both Cpt.
+34. Both Cpt.
 Newton and Cpt.
-Hawkes published these statements to more than one person who was not Ms. Janning, including personal friends and each other.
+Hawkes published these statements to more than one person who was not Ms. Janning.

-46. Both Cpt.
+35. Both Cpt.
 Newton and Cpt.
 Hawkes stated that Ms. Janning was a "slut" and a "whore" to Cpt.
 Haak prior to the Incident on August 10, 2020.